knowitnothing/btcx/README.md

 >>>
 ```

 If  no messages  are shown,  then you  can run  it.
 Next,  two simple
-examples are presented in a wordy fashion.
+examples are presented  in a wordy fashion assuming  some knowledge of
+event-driven systems.

 Two very simple examples